joshlobaptista/squadUp/README.md

 # squadUp

+This is a full-stack Mobile application to allow users to Locate nearby basketball courts and get some information and the selected basketball court.
+Still under development.

+# How It's Made:
+** Tech Used: ** React native, Node.Js, Express and MongoDB

+The objective of this project is to reduce time spent searching for courts and setting up games to be played at selected court.
+This is using React-native front-end and Express and MongoDb at the back end.
+Still under development to a more complete product.

+# Optimization:
+Still optimizing the project to have Users' profile, A more thorough list of courts with information of said court, and a chat room for each court so users can schedule games through the app.

+More ideas to come as progess are made.

+# Leason Learned
+The React Framework is asychronous so have to be aware of race conditions, the bind of the keyword this to functions but using express functions avoid those bindings.
+Still more to come as development continues.

+# Contribution
+I would love some feedback on how to improve this project.
+If you have any questions or comments please reach out through my contact information on github.
+I look forward to hearing great ideas from others.

 SETUP
 # Requirements
 Before you get started, make sure you have the following dependencies installed on your machine: